 Over the years, one popular theme has been the red and white country-style kitchen, with cozy red and white checked tablecloths and a variety of different red or white appliances.

-A farmhouse kitchen is another popular variation of the country kitchen.
+A farmhouse style kitchen is another popular variation of the country kitchen.
 A farmhouse kitchen generally has a large sink, ample pantry space, plus lots of cabinets for holding dishes, pots, pans, canning jars, bakeware and all the other gadgets a gardener needs to process and preserve fresh produce.

 The French Country Kitchen Style